Aviation Transport

 Indeed many projections (including CAPA) predict baselines of near doubling of GHG emissions in Europe by 2050 without intervention.

-Therefore, FuelsEurope welcomes the Commission’s Fit for 55 Package as it contains constructive proposals for the decarbonisation of transport, including aviation, and developing the policy framework necessary for the transition of the fuels industry.
+Therefore, FuelsEurope welcomed the Commission’s Fit for 55 Package as it contains constructive proposals for the decarbonisation of transport, including aviation, and developing the policy framework necessary for the transition of the fuels industry.

 • Sustainable Feedstock Flexibility – Expanding the pool of eligible feedstocks for SAF manufacture to all waste and residues meeting the Renewable Energy Directive criteria, would provide the widest and most competitive options for SAF development to help meet the targets of the aviation sector.

-• The recognition of co-processing, recycled carbon fuels, renewable fuels of a non-biological origin as an intermediate product and low carbon synthetic fuels with high GHG savings as sustainable aviation fuel.
+• The continued recognition of co-processing, recycled carbon fuels, renewable fuels of a non-biological origin as an intermediate product and low carbon synthetic fuels with high GHG savings as sustainable aviation fuel.

 • A fully transparent and auditable process to allow a SAF certificate trading scheme, at least at the Member State level, to trade compliance certificates uniformly between obligated parties to allow a more cost-effective, and logistically optimised compliance for all participants involved in their obligations pertaining to sustainable aviation fuels.